Mali’s junta spokesman promises transition to civilian rule

 While Mali’s Islamic insurgency started before Keita took office, many felt his government did not do enough to end the violence.

-Associated Press writers Carley Petesch and Krista Larson in Dakar, Senegal contributed to this report.
+Associated Press writers Carley Petesch and Krista Larson in Dakar, Senegal, and Angela Charlton in Paris contributed to this report.